 • Only one application per research group will be funded in any one year

 • The applicant must be completing the fieldwork themselves

 • Recipients of these grants must submit a short report within two months of completion of the project that may be included in the GS newsletter

-• A supporting letter will be required from your head of department/supervisor who will need to provide evidence of their Genetics Society membership
+• Applicants other than PI’s will require to submit a supporting letter from their head of department/supervisor who will need to provide evidence of their Genetics Society membership

 •These grants are open both to those with a UK base wishing to undertake fieldwork outwith the UK and to non-UK-based students wishing to undertake fieldwork in the UK.
 We regret that we cannot consider applications from bases outside the UK for field studies outside the UK.